Prerna1-k/Prerna1-k/README.md

 INFO : Output of operation Add is :68
 Program ended with exit code: 0

+In case of excetion logger class will print error mesage with the error thrown by OPeration class.
 **Output for Exception:**
 What operation is to be performed?
 Divide
 Input 1:23